 Ron contracted with Sammy Fortesque, a colorful island carpenter, to build his pub.
 Sammy had lost one eye in a childhood accident, and had been fitted with a glass replacement.
 One evening at a local dance Sammy had too much to drink, and somehow lost his artificial eye.
 He never found it; and never had it replaced.
 From then on he sported a black eye patch.

 “One-eyed Sammy” as he was known, was smart, talented, and laughed easily, his infectious smile revealing several missing teeth.
-By spring, 1979, Sammy had completed construction of Howard’s Pub, the building on the southwest side of Irvin Garrish Highway where “Red” and Ashley Harrell eventually established Gaffer’s Sports Bar.
+By spring 1979 Sammy had completed construction of Howard’s Pub, the building on the southwest side of Irvin Garrish Highway which, for various reasons, became home to several different bars and restaurants during the next several decades.

-Ron opened for business in April, 1979.
+Ron opened Howard’s Pub in April, 1979.
 For the first time in more than half a century islanders and visitors could order a cold beer in a local restaurant.
 Ron’s 77-year-old father, Edgar Howard, remarked, “We’ll have hard-core hippies, hard-core Yankees, and hard-core Southerners.
 We’re going to mix them all and I hope they all get along!”

 Things didn’t always go well, however.
 At that time law enforcement on the island was minimal.
 And in stormy weather dozens of shrimp trawlers tied up at the docks in Silver Lake harbor seeking protection from the elements.
 The trawler crews always found their way to Howard’s Pub.